-Doctor of Psychology (PsyD Degree)
+Doctor of Psychology in Clinical Psychology (PsyD Degree)

 Purpose

-The Doctor of Psychology (PsyD) program follows a professional, competency-based training model and is designed to prepare licensed, health service psychologists.
+The Doctor of Psychology in Clinical Psychology (PsyD) program follows a professional, competency-based training model and is designed to prepare licensed, health service psychologists.
 While the PsyD degree provides training in the scientific foundations of psychology and in research methods and statistics, it places emphasis on the development of clinical skills.
 Since the initial endorsement of the doctor of psychology degree by the American Psychological Association in 1979, the professional model has been incorporated into the training programs of many universities and professional schools.
 The Graduate School of Clinical Psychology (GSCP) of George Fox University is accredited by the American Psychological Association.
 (The American Psychological Association's Commission on Accreditation is located at 750 First Street N.E. in Washington, D.C.
 20002, (202) 336-5979.)

 The central distinctives of the program includes the integration of a Christian worldview and the science of psychology at philosophical, practical, and personal levels as well as psychological aspects of religious or spiritual issues within the other religious communities.
 A second distinctive is an emphasis on clinical training to serve a diverse population in primary care medical settings.